hvantran/project-management/README.md

 public @interface LoggingMonitor {

     /**
      * The summary of the method.
-It supports the display parameters of the execution method with ${argument<index>} syntax
+     * It supports the display parameters of the execution method and also supports getting the property of the object by using getter methods.
+     * Syntax: {argument<index>[.<getter method name>()]}
      * Example:
-     * "Hello ${argument0}" on method with the first argument is Nick.
+     * "Hello {argument0}" on method with the first argument is Nick.
+The result is "Hello Nick"
+     * "Hello {argument0.getMessage()}" on method with the first argument is User("Nick").
 The result is "Hello Nick"
      * @return
      */
     String description() default "";